 Paralegals with technology competence are capable of efficiently managing and organizing digital files and documents, conducting thorough legal research using online databases, effectively communicating and collaborating with colleagues and clients through various digital platforms, and staying organized in an increasingly digital workflow.

-Many adverts for litigation paralegals explicitly called for eDiscovery experience, and several sought out paralegals familiar with tools that sort, categorize, and label electronically stored information such as Nextpoint, Logikcull, and CloudNine.
+Many adverts for litigation paralegals explicitly called for an eDiscovery experience, and several sought out paralegals familiar with tools that sort, categorize, and label electronically stored information, such as Nextpoint, Logikcull, and CloudNine.

 Technologically sound paralegals can enhance their productivity, streamline workflows, improve accuracy, and provide valuable support to attorneys and legal teams in our increasingly technology-driven legal environment.